niceboygithub/AqaraGateway/README.md

 *Note: It updates firmware only if the checksum of the downloaded file is correct.*

 ## For G2H
-There is a way to <a href="https://github.com/niceboygithub/AqaraCameraHubfw/blob/main/binutils/README.md#aqara-camera-hub-g2g2h-znsxj12lm-related-binutils">enable telnetd</a>.
+There is a way to [enable telnetd](https://github.com/niceboygithub/AqaraCameraHubfw/blob/main/binutils/README.md#aqara-camera-hub-g2g2h-znsxj12lm-related-binutils).

 ## How to check this component is working properly.
 Go to Configuration->Info->system_health